In the U.S., there are two kinds of states when it comes to auto accidents. Those are tort or fault states and no-fault states.

 Despite the fact that these auto insurance companies have catchy jingles comparing themselves to good neighbors and assure you that you’re in good hands, this doesn’t tell the entire story.

 Indeed, insurance companies have more in common with the neighbor who desecrates the unblemished beauty of your lawn with their dog and then claims he must have gotten out of the yard.

-To answer your question, yes, you should have a personal injury lawyer litigate your claim under certain circumstances.
+To answer your question, yes, you should have a personal injury lawyer for a car accident that wasn’t your fault.

 The Rule of Thumb When Hiring a Lawyer for Car Accident that Wasn’t My Fault

 We’re not here to take your money or to waste your time.
 Indeed, there is an endless supply of car accidents to litigate.
 The question you want to know is: Should I hire an attorney to litigate my claim against an at-fault driver.

 The rule of thumb is this: You can submit a claim if you want and get some money back but if you have serious injuries, you should hire an attorney.
 By “serious” we mean any injury that will require you to miss any time from work.
 If you get out of the accident with a couple of scratches and body damage to your car, the insurance companies are usually pretty good about paying for the repairs.

 What they’re not so good about is paying for repairs to you personally.
 The reason is that there are a number of people that attempt to scam insurance companies by claiming significant irreparable damage to their bodies when none really exist.